pdinklag/JSFML/README.md

 ## What JSFML is and is not
 JSFML is a Java binding to SFML.
 It is _not_ Java re-implementation of SFML.
 This makes JSFML relatively easy to maintain and ensures that it can be updated to the latest SFML release, including all new features and bugfixes, in a minimal amount of time.

 However, for performance reasons, some data is held and managed in Java objects and some methods are implemented in Java.
-This is true for the so-called `Intercom` types such as vectors, colors, and other simple structures that do not have a lot of logics behind them.
+This is true for the so-called `Intercom` types such as vectors, colors, and other simple structures that do not have a lot of logic behind them.

 To avoid having to deal with the problem of mapping SFML pointers back to Java objects, object members, such as a sprite's texture, are held in the Java object for quick access.